scottsus/CS544/HW4/README.md

 ### Task 3

 Attempted but was unable to resolve the padding mask.
 Had to try though.
+Effort can be found in `/notebook/task3.ipynb`.